dated June 29, 1954

 The very list of the poems' titles reveals the range of geography and personal experience that shaped her life:

-By ending her reading with "The Seeker," the closing poem of Sea-Change in which she affirmed her youthful quest for continued development as a woman and poet, she reaffirmed its vision of earthly truth and beauty, and her unceasing commitment to them.
+By ending her reading with "The Seeker," the closing poem of Sea-Change in which she affirmed her youthful quest for continued development as a woman and poet, she reaffirmed its vision of earthly truth and beauty, and her unceasing commitment to them (listen to her entire reading).

 Also in April 1960, Lee traveled to Tufts University to be the guest speaker in its series called the Steinman Poetry Lectures.
 On the 13th of the month, the eve of Pan American Day, she gave her lecture titled "Two Seventeenth-Century Women: Mistress Anne Bradstreet and Sor Juana Inés de la Cruz."
 She had given this lecture before; it was a favorite of hers, bringing together her passions for poetry, feminism, and Pan-America.
 The first time she presented it was at the Pan American Union in Washington, in April 1954, when she addressed the Biennial Convention of the National League of American Pen-Women; the title of that version was "Two Seventeenth-Century Pen-Women: Anne Bradstreet of Massachusetts and Sor Juana Inés de la Cruz of Mexico."